EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 The same message content in request and response applies to re-enrollment.

-TBD  PKCS#10 allows inclusion of attributes, which can be used to specify extension requests, see Section 5.4.2 in {{RFC2985}}.
-Are these attributes important for the scenarios we care about, or can we allow the CA to decide this?
+TODO:  PKCS#10 allows inclusion of attributes, which can be used to specify extension requests, see Section 5.4.2 of {{RFC2985}}.
+CBOR encoding of the challengePassword attribute needs to be defined (see {{channel-binding}}).
+What other attributes are relevant?

 ### CBOR Certificate Request Examples ###